-Any changes considered in our incentive plans, including the performance targets and ranges, are tested against various performance scenarios.
-The CEO, CFO, and SVP, LRS & CRO review the test results before Management presents the findings to the HRCC along with the proposed changes.
+Any significant changes considered in the structure of our incentive plans, including the performance targets and ranges, are tested against various performance scenarios.
+The CEO, CFO, and SVP, LRS & CRO review the results before Management presents the findings to the HRCC along with the proposed changes.